riojosdev/100-days-of-code/log.md

 **Today's Progress**: Completed porting my game on facebook!
 Now for facebook's cool features!

 **Thoughts:** Making the setInterval function was the hardest part in porting the game.
 It needs to invoked at a specific time, moreover the variable needs to be declared so it's given a pointer.
 Since I want to use the clearInterval to delete the interval data in the pointer.
 But after debugging I have solved it to work perfectly without any errors.
 I think it's perfect.
-Now I have to build a game bot, sharing thing, leaderboard, multiplare ability.
+Now I have to build a game bot, sharing thing, leaderboard, multiplayer ability.
 I think a one minute match making can ve added.
 It would be COOL!

+**Link(s) to work**: None

+### Day 53: Jul 6, 2020

+**Today's Progress**: Learning to build a Facebook Game Bot for my Instant Game

+**Thoughts:** Ever since I finished making my game work on Facebook Instant Games I came upon a new stepping stone that is to provide more engagement to my game by adding some of Facebook provided features.
+Game Bot is the way.
+And I have learned enough to make it work.
+But I can't decide how to interact well.
+I'm actually a perfectionist.
+And Bot building have always set me back.
+BOTS!!!!

 **Link(s) to work**: None